apastoriza/tf-ninja/README.md

 single layer of neurons

 ### softmax102_sigmoid
-A _Softmax normalization_.
+A _Softmax Normalization_.
 Use the Sigmoid function for normalization is a simple way to reduce the influence of extreme values
 (outlier) in the data without removing them from the dataset.

 In the sample, A five layers network is built.
- - The data are nonlinearly transformed using a sigmoidal functions as the output of every layer.
+ - The data are non-linearly transformed using a sigmoidal functions as the output of every layer.
  - Last layer, classify using softmax

 ### softmax102_relu
 Change the Sigmoid function with the Linear Rectifier (ReLU).
 ReLU is faster than Sigmoid because it does not require exponential calculus, wich is hard on computing.
+ReLU comes at a price and accuracy may penalty to pay.
+However ReLU but works fine with the right amount of data.

+### softmax102_relu_dropout
+A _Dropout optimization_.
+One step further.
+Reduction of the weights to be updated in the learning phase.
+This technique limits the connected neurons with the next layer by setting weights to `0` so, neuron activation in the next layer is _dropped_.

+Besides, learning rete is also a variable input.

 # Sources used for this purpose